hilman-firdd/hilman-firdd/README.md

 <!-- - 🔭 &nbsp; I’m currently looking for a new job in Front End role – preferably remote worldwide. -->
 - 💼 &nbsp; I'm a Fullstack Developer..
 - 🌱 &nbsp; I’m currently learning..
-- 🌱 &nbsp; DevOps and Javascript Expert.
+- 🌱 &nbsp; DevOps and Javascript Expert..
 - 🌱 &nbsp; AI Enthusiast.
 - 🌱 &nbsp; Also to become a powerman software tester, manual and automation.
 - 💬 &nbsp; I speak English 🏴󠁧󠁢󠁥󠁮󠁧󠁿 and Indonesian Language 🇮🇩